-Unfortunately, too many believers ignore the Old Testament other than for a few favorite 'tales' – David versus Goliath, Adam and Eve, Cain and Abel, and so on.
-Not too many people have taken the time to understand the real truth contained in God's word, especially concerning the patriarchs like Jacob and his unique wrestling match.
+Unfortunately, too many believers ignore the Old Testament other than for a few favorite "tales" such as David versus Goliath, Adam and Eve, Cain and Abel, and so on.
+Not too many people have taken the time to understand the truth contained in God's word, especially concerning the patriarchs like Jacob and his unique wrestling match.

-Jacob, on the way back, sends his sons and wives across the ford (a shallow area where one could cross without too much difficulty) in the river Jabbok but he remained alone on the other side.
+He sends, on the way back, his sons and wives across the ford (a shallow area where one could cross without too much difficulty) in the river Jabbok but he remained alone on the other side.
 Then, the Bible says, some seemingly unknown person began to wrestle with him all night long.

 And Jacob was left alone.
 And a Man wrestled there with him until the breaking of the day.
 And when the Man saw that He did not prevail against him, He touched the hollow of his thigh . . .
 And He (the mysterious person who tussled with him) said, "Let Me go, for the day breaks."

 And He (the mysterious person) said to him, "What is your name?"
 And he said, "Jacob."
 And He said, "Your name shall no longer be called Jacob, but Israel; for you have striven with God and with men, and have prevailed." . . .
 And He blessed him there (Genesis 32:24 - 29, HBFV throughout).